-In an effort to maintain a safe and secure educational environment, the administration and staff believes that rules are made to be obeyed.
+In an effort to maintain a safe and secure educational environment, the administration and staff believe that rules are made to be obeyed.
 The five rules listed below are created to ensure a safe and orderly environment.
 Please review and discuss these rules with your child.

-- 1. Students will show respect to and for others as well as their possessions. - 2.
-Students will keep hands, feet, and other objects to themselves. - 3.
-Students will use acceptable language. - 4.
-Students will follow directions. - 5.
-Students will not prevent the teacher from teaching or other students from learning.
+- 1. Students shall show respect to and for others as well as their possessions. - 2.
+Students shall keep hands, feet, and other objects to themselves. - 3.
+Students shall use acceptable language. - 4.
+Students shall follow directions. - 5.
+Students shall not prevent the teacher from teaching or other students from learning.